 The Record Imp is the brilliant tiny cousin of the Record #74 Auto Vice.

-There appears to have been at least one other model revision, where the boss on the handle is changed from round to square.
+There appears to have been at least one other model revision, where the boss on the handle was changed from round to square.
 The same cosmetic changes were made to later versions of Record’s bench vices in the early 1960s so it is fair to assume these date from this period also.
 The other main difference is that the thread on the jaw screw thread is finer than the original version.

 the unique feature of the vice is the pipe bender: